delynn/boarding/README.md

 ---

-If your account is protected using 2-factor author, follow the [2 step verification guide](https://github.com/fastlane/fastlane/blob/master/spaceship/README.md#2-step-verification).
+If your account is protected using 2-factor author, follow the [2 step verification guide](https://github.com/fastlane/fastlane/blob/master/spaceship/README.md#2-step-verification), and set the `FASTLANE_SESSION` environment variable accordingly.

 ## Security